Monday, December 26, 2011

 In Defense Of The Fender Stratocaster......

-Conventional rock and roll wisdom says that Strats are not a "rock" guitar.
-They are a "funk" guitar, they are a "soul" guitar, they are a "blues" guitar.
+Conventional rock and roll wisdom says that a Strat is not a "rock" guitar.
+It is a "funk" guitar, it is a "soul" guitar, it is a "blues" guitar.
 But for Rockabilly?
 No, that's a Gretsch.
 For Punk Rock?
 No, that's a Les Paul Junior.
 For Metal?
 No, that's something pointy with too many frets.
 For Country?
 No, that's a Telecaster.

 As for me, it took me a long time to come around to the ways of Strat-love.
 I even refused to let a great guitarist join my old band on the grounds that he played a Strat.
 I hated them with a passion.
 I was wrong, people.

 Why do us "rocker" types hate Strats so much?
 I believe the reason is threefold: